-- It is in your interest to tell us truthfully about all factors affecting your application at the interview. - It is also in your best interest to discuss difficult issues.
+- You have the obligation to discuss and provide information about your reasons for seeking asylum.
+It is in your interest to tell us truthfully about all factors affecting your case at the interview. - It is also in your best interest to discuss difficult issues.
 They may be crucial to your application. - If you cannot remember, or if you do not know something, do not try to invent an answer.
 Providing false information will make your story less credible. - Provide your correct personal information at the interview.
-You will need a reliable identification document issued by an authority in order to later change the personal information you have provided. - Providing false personal information is a criminal offence punishable under law. - Please note that providing false personal or other information, or concealing information, may lead to the cancellation of a permit that has already been issued and complicate any other cases you may have.
+You will need a reliable identification document issued by an authority in order to later change the personal information you have provided. - Providing false personal information is a criminal offence punishable under the law. - Please note that providing false personal or other information or concealing information may lead to the cancellation of a permit that has already been issued and complicate any other cases you may have.